My Bonnie Lies over the Ocean: Personnel

+Release and response

+"My Bonnie" was first released as a single in October 1961 in West Germany, with "The Saints (When the Saints Go Marching In)" its B-side.
+According to McCartney in 1962, it reached top 5 on the German hit parade.

 The single is said to have been instrumental in bringing the Beatles to the attention of Brian Epstein (even though Epstein was likely to have been aware of the group before then), when a customer requested the record at his music store NEMS in Liverpool.
 Epstein subsequently went to see the Beatles at The Cavern Club and became their manager.
 Brian Epstein placed a large order of the single for NEMS, which persuaded the German label to release the single on 5 January 1962 in the UK, this time credited to Tony Sheridan and the Beatles.
 However, it did not chart in the UK in 1962, but charted in 1963 at No. 48 after the Beatles became popular.
 In July 1963, Polydor released "My Bonnie" as an EP in the UK in order to capitalise on the success of the Beatles.
-The single was also released in the United States during the Beatlemania, this time around with the Beatles credited as the lead artist, and it reached the No. 26 spot on the Billboard chart.
+The single was also released in the United States and again reissued at the height of Beatlemania, this time with the Beatles credited as the lead artist, peaking at No. 26 spot on the BillboardHot 100.

-Some members of the Beatles later expressed dislike for their recording with Sheridan.
-John Lennon said: "It's just Tony Sheridan singing, with us banging in the background.
+John Lennon later expressed his dislike for the Beatles' recording with Sheridan, as he said: "It's just Tony Sheridan singing, with us banging in the background.
 It's terrible.
 It could be anybody."
 George Harrison, however, was enthusiastic about the initial release of their recording, and said that he "didn't stop playing it for days".
-For a short while the band performed the song in shows, with Lennon taking over on lead vocals.
+For a brief period, the Beatles incorporated the song into their live sets, with Lennon performing the lead vocal.

 Both "My Bonnie" and "The Saints" were included on Sheridan's My Bonnie album.
 Sheridan's first version of "Sweet Georgia Brown" was also recorded with the Beatles and issued on an E.P. in 1962.
 This was the third and last song with the Beatles to be credited to the Beat Brothers.
 When the Beatles gained fame, all eight recordings made by the Beatles in Hamburg in 1961 and 1962 were compiled on the German album The Beatles' First! in 1964 and issued elsewhere in subsequent years.
-"My Bonnie", along with "Ain't She Sweet" and "Cry for a Shadow", was placed on Anthology 1 in 1995.
+"My Bonnie", along with "Ain't She Sweet" and "Cry for a Shadow", appears on the 1995 compilation album Anthology 1.
+On Anthology 1, the opening of the song is partially obscured by an audio clip of Paul McCartney speaking about the song's recording.